handlebars-lang/handlebars.js/CONTRIBUTING.md

 ## Branches

+- The branch `master` contains the current development version (v5).
-- The branch `4.x` contains the currently released version.
-Bugfixes should be made in this branch.
+- The branch `4.x` contains the previous stable version.
+Only critical bugfixes are backported there.
-- The branch `master` contains the next version.
-A release date is not yet specified.
-Maintainers should merge the branch `4.x` into the master branch regularly.
-- The branch `3.x` contains the legacy version `3.x`.
-Bugfixes are applied separately (if needed).
-The branch will not be merged with any of the other branches.

 ## Pull Requests